Disney PhotoPass and Memory Maker Explained

 • Disney PhotoPass Studio.
 At Disney Springs, a Disney PhotoPass Photographer can take pictures that include different props and backgrounds (no cost other than standard PhotoPass / Memory Maker costs)

-Here’s a gallery of some of our PhotoPass photos (use arrows to scroll):
+Here’s a gallery of some of our PhotoPass photos:

 Disney World PhotoPass FAQ and Things To Know